Media

 Agreement on Reforming Research Assessment, published 20 July 2022 supported by the European Commission with input from over 350 research organisations from more than 40 countries, recognises language as key dimension of the diversity of contributions to research and includes the Helsinki Initiative in its toolbox to support implementation.

-In its conclusions on research assessment and implementation of open science approved on the 10th of June 2022, the Council acknowledges that action has to be taken to encourage the use of multilingualism for the purpose of wider communication of European research results, and welcomes initiatives to promote multilingualism, such as the Helsinki initiative on multilingualism in scholarly communication.
+In its conclusions on research assessment and implementation of open science approved on the 10th of June 2022, the Council acknowledges that action has to be taken to encourage the use of multilingualism for the purpose

 Making science open requires diverse, multilingual, and locally relevant research accessible for different audiences.
 The research assessment reform should recognize and reward researchers’ ongoing multilingual communication practices and address language biases in research metrics and expert-evaluation.
 This does not mean prioritizing local languages over English, or translating all publications into different languages.
 Multilingualism in scholarly scholarly communication is relevant for all fields of science, including SSH.